 CogNovo Colloquium on Experiences and Applications of Cognitive Innovation — with keynote speaker Joel Pearson.

 The CogNovo research fellows invited to ColLaboratoire, a project based summer school on collaborative interdisciplinarity.

 A seminar series for which we invited 29 world class researchers to Plymouth to give us insights into their work.

-CogNovo offers a choice of 25 focussed research projects.
-Each project is supervised by a multidisciplinary team of experts and offers opportunities for secondments to international academic and commercial partners.
+CogNovo offered a choice of 25 focussed research projects.
+Each project was supervised by a multidisciplinary team of experts and offered opportunities for secondments to international academic and commercial partners.